Hyperpolymath/social-media-dipstick/README.md

 ## 🙏 Acknowledgments

-Built to deliver NUJ Democratic Motion on social media platform monitoring.
+Built to deliver on a democratic motion on social media platform monitoring.

 ---